huertalv/huertalv-code-challenge/README.md

 ![](doc/eclipse-run-step1.png)
  * Select your project and Main class *com.example.ConsoleApplication*
 ![](doc/eclipse-run-step2.png)
- * On the arguments tab you can insert the input you want to execute
+ * On Arguments tab you can insert the input you want to execute
- * Once you have set all the variables mentioned before press Run button to execute the application
+ * Once you have set all the variables mentioned before pressing Run button to execute the application